timmd-9216/crowdstream/JETSON_TX1_SETUP.md

 ./start-all-services.sh
 ```

+## Important Notes

+### Using System Packages

+The virtual environments are created with `--system-site-packages` to use Jetson's pre-installed optimized packages:

+- **NumPy**: Pre-installed and optimized for ARM64
+- **OpenCV**: CUDA-accelerated (libopencv4tegra)

+**Do NOT install numpy or opencv-python via pip** - they will fail to compile or be much slower than the system versions.

 ## Important: Ultralytics Limitation

 ⚠️ **Ultralytics YOLOv8 requires Python 3.7+**, which is not available on Jetson TX1's default Ubuntu 16.04.